I have a soft spot for girl names from initials. Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

 The Pokemon character spells it Eevee, which drives the point home: lots of great E names, paired with a V middle could get to the nickname Evie.

-Ella Violet is my favorite combination from the Top 100.
+Ella Violet pairs two very popular favorites.
 Others that come to mind: Eden Victoria, Eliza Veronica, and Elodie Vale.

 Double initials work really well for girls.
 There’s Cece and Gigi, and Bebe, Didi, Fifi, Kiki, Mimi, and Vivi all have some possibility, too.

-Gigi veers close to the nickname-only category, but I’m including it hear anyhow.
-Georgia Genevieve, Ginevra Grace, Gwendolen Garnet, and Gemma Guinevere all lead to Gigi.
+Gigi veers close to the nickname-only category.
+Gorgeous combinations like Georgia Genevieve, Ginevra Grace, Gwendolen Garnet, and Gemma Guinevere all lead to Gigi.

-I tend to think of JC as masculine, short for James Christopher or similar.
+Just like AJ tends to be Andrew or Alexander James, JC is often short for something like James Christopher or similar.
 But there’s no shortage of JC combinations for girls, like Jessamy Claire or Julia Caitlin.
-A short, modern name drawn from initials like this can offer a compromise between two naming styles.
+A short, modern name drawn from initials like this might offer a compromise between two naming styles.

 Likewise, Joan Caroline or Joanna Calista could shorten to Jo C – Josie.
 Though the need to switch from a ‘c’ to an ‘s’ might make this one feel a little more awkward than some of the other possibilities.